kreteshq/kretes/README.md

 app.listen(5544);
 ```

 This example shows a regular, server-side application in the style of Express or Koa, e.g. you define various routes as a combination of paths and functions attached to it i.e. route handlers.
-In contrast to Express, Huncwot handlers only take HTTP `request` as input and always return an HTTP response: either defined explicitly as an object with `body`, `status`, etc keys, or implicitly with an inferred type e.g. `text/plain` or as a wrapping function e.g. `ok()` for `200`, or `created()` for `201`.
+In contrast to Express, Huncwot handlers only take HTTP `request` as input and always return an HTTP response: either defined explicitly as an object with `body`, `status`, etc keys, or implicitly with an inferred type e.g. `text/plain` or as a wrapping function e.g. `OK()` for `200`, or `created()` for `201`.

 ### Component-based